 I think it’s safe to say that not all predictions come true.
 The most obvious are the various prophecies of the end of the world.
 Then there’s the paperless office, whilst George Pake was proved right when he had an inkling that we’d be able to “call up documents from files on the screen” & be getting mail from a “TV display terminal with a keyboard” we still seem attached to the good old pen & paper.
 If my recent experience with a Pentel gel is anything to go by I for one won’t be giving up on handwriting anytime soon.

-Like so many companies today Pentel are committed to producing environmentally friendly products & the Energel XM is made from 54% recycled material (excluding the ink & refill).
+Like so many companies today Pentel is committed to producing environmentally friendly products & the Energel XM is made from 54% recycled material (excluding the ink & refill).
 They also have special pens in their XM range where they donate a percentage of the pens price to charity for every pen bought.

 A paperless office is not something I’m likely to achieve but given that the Pentel Energel is refillable & recycled for now my conscience is clear.